SebKuzminsky/pd-sink-box/README.md

 ## Fasteners

+The enclosure is printed in pieces that screw together.
+A clearance hole in one part aligns with a matching threaded hole in another part, and a screw holds them together.

+Most fasteners are M2, except for the flat-heads that hold the lid on the enclosure, those are M2.6.

+M2 clearance holes should be 2.200 mm diameter, and are specified so in the CAD model.
+If your printer prints the holes undersized you may have to drill them out with a #44 drill.

+M2 threaded holes should be "pre-drilled" to 1.6 mm, and are specified so in the CAD model.
+If your printer prints the holes undersized you may have to drill them out with a #52 drill.

+M2.6 clearance holes are 2.7 mm, drill to size with a #36 drill.

+M2.6 threaded holes are 2.26 mm, drill to size with a #43 drill.

+I've tried two options for the threaded holes:

+* M2 tapped holes and machine screws.
+I tap gently by hand, being careful to not shear the fragile standoffs on the weak layer lines.
+  This works well, but tapping all those holes is pretty labor intensive.

+* M2 self-tapping "wood" screws.
+This is much quicker, as the holes don't need to be tapped.
+I just screw the screws in.
+This also works well, but has the slight downside that the tapered points of the self-tapping screws take up some extra space.

 screen to lid to mid-plate:
-* 4x #4-40 flat head FIXME: switch to m2.5 for consistency?
+* 4x m2.6x6 self-tapping flat head

 pico to mid-plate:
-* 4x m2-0.40x6 button head or pan head
+* 4x m2x4 self-tapping button head

-mid-plate end cap to mid-plate:
+mid-plate end-cap to mid-plate:
-* 1x m2-0.40x4 button head
+* 1x m2x4 self-tapping button head

 mid-plate to base-plate:
-* 4x m2-0.40x6 button head or pan head
+* 4x m2x6 self-tapping button head

 husb238 to base-plate:
-* 2x m2-0.40x4 button head or pan head
+* 2x m2x6 self-tapping button head

-screw terminal to case: 2x SHCS m2-0.40x6
+screw terminal to case:
+* 2x m2x6 self-tapping button head

+total:
+* 4x m2.6x6 self-tapping flat head

+* 5x m2x4 self-tapping button head

+* 8x m2x6 self-tapping button head

 # Assembly